As an Amazon Associate I earn from qualifying purchases.

 The improvement of cancer cervical is typically very slow and starts as a precancerous condition called dysplasia.
 This condition may be detected by vaginal cytology and it’s 100% curable.
-Basically, for dysplasia, it takes few years to develop into cervical cancer.
-At the present time, most women who are diagnosed with cervical cancer, it might be they haven’t undergone in regular vaginal cytology or have not been followed up for abnormal cervical cancer results.
+Basically, dysplasia takes a few years to develop into cervical cancer.
+At the present time, most women who are diagnosed with cervical cancer might be they haven’t undergone regular vaginal cytology or have not been followed up for abnormal cervical cancer results.

 However, all cervical cancers come up with human papillomavirus (HPV), a dangerous virus that spreads in the time of sexual intercourse.
 There are various kinds of HPV, and some of them cause cervical cancer.
 But others can cause genital warts, and a few of them don’t.

 A woman’s sexual patterns and habits may enhance her risk of cervical cancer.
 Risky sexual practices include:

 • Very risky if any woman gets sex in an early stage of her life.